smrekaaa/SemiSupervisedClassifier/README.md

 ### Dependencies in order for the project to run are:

 ## Usage
-Currently only main class in ssc/_semi_supervised_classifier can be run
+Currently only main class in ssc/_semi_supervised_classifier.py file can be run.

 ### Example